-- Ensure you have your prescriptions for pain medication, anti-inflammatory medication and physiotherapy before you leave the hospital. - You must have someone to drive you home. - Minimum 1 week resting at home with leg elevated and regularly icing your knee. - In most cases, you are allowed to weight bear as tolerated on your operative leg, but crutches are required for 2-4 weeks to facilitate pain free ambulation Discuss any travel plans with your surgeon because long trips can increase the risk of blood clots.
+- Ensure you have your prescriptions for pain and anti-inflammatory medications before you leave the hospital. - You must have someone to drive you home. - Minimum 1 week resting at home with leg elevated and regularly icing your knee. - In most cases, you are allowed to weight bear as tolerated on your operative leg, but crutches are required for 2-4 weeks to facilitate pain free ambulation Discuss any travel plans with your surgeon because long trips can increase the risk of blood clots.